Enome/enome.github.io/_posts/2014-04-07-lets-make-datepicker-with-react-js.markdown

 }, 0);
 ```

-<small>You need to do this inside a `setTimeout` otherwise it's instantaneous and the browser wont pick up on the changes.</small>
+<small>You need to do this inside a `setTimeout` otherwise it's instantaneous and the browser won't pick up on the changes.</small>

 Our complete `down` method should look something like the following: